Family sues company over fatal industrial accident in Waco

 “These conditions and activities existed despite the fact that defendant and its agents and/or employees knew or through the exercise of due diligence should have known of the existence of the aforementioned conditions and that there was a likelihood of a person being injured or killed as occurred with Wesley Allan Reinke,” the lawsuit alleges.

-Versalift, a Time Manufacturing company, has two facilities in Waco, at Imperial Drive and Texas Central Parkway.
-Versalift makes vehicle-mounted aerial lifts used in telephone and power line maintenance sometimes known as "cherry pickers."
+Versalift, a Time Manufacturing company, has two facilities in Waco, on Imperial Drive and Texas Central Parkway.
+Versalift makes vehicle-mounted aerial lifts used for telephone and power line maintenance sometimes known as “cherry pickers.”

 The business news you need